 THEME TYPICAL COMMENT RESPONSE Affordable housing Can't afford what DHHL is offering DHHL is currently generating ideas for alternative housing options with lower prices.
 Kupuna housing / kupuna on waitlist Need more and better housing for kupuna, more programs like adult day care, acquire McKinley site and build kupuna housing project DHHL will soon be drafting rules to allow for ohana units, looking for sites and partners to provide more and better housing for kupuna.
 Multi-generational housing / SFD Have a right for SF home, especially since mo'opuna are living with us & we've been on the list a long time.
 A single family home is the ideal, but with O'ahu's limited land base and large waiting list, DHHL has to look at alternatives also Increase density / smaller lots Can lower density from 5,000 sf to 3,500 sf by using shared driveway.
 Can accommodate more people on the land, and still feels good when properly designed.
-DHHL is looking into lowering costs and increasing densities, using "Smart Growth" and Low Impact Design principles Ohana units / 2 DU's on one lot Will there be ohana housing so that children will be able to care for parents who are aging but are still independent to some degree (multigenerations)?
+DHHL is looking into lowering costs and increasing densities, using "Smart Growth" and Low Impact Design principles Ohana units / 2 DU's on one lot Will there be ohana housing so that children will be able to care for parents who are aging but are still independent to some degree(multi- generations)?
 DHHL will soon be drafting rules to allow for ohana units, so that kupuna can age in place with their children in close proximity Multi-family We don't want density like KPT.
 Multi-family housing would have to be well designed to avoid a "public housing" feel

 THEME TYPICAL COMMENT RESPONSE

-Mixed use Do at Bowl-o-Drome;
+Mixed use Do at Bowl-o-Drome; DHHL examining

-Mixed use Create live-work DHHL examining

-25 feasibility of
+Create live-work feasibility of

-ļ situations, student various scenarios
+situations, student various scenarios

+dorms

-dorms and options for the
+and options for the site

-Foreclosures & re- site

-awards More support services, Looking at ways to
+Foreclosures & re- More support services, Looking at ways to

-awarus home rehab programs improve the process.
+awards home rehab programs improve the process.

-Ì There are legal
+Paogzamb There are legal

 hurdles, procedural

-, issues.
+issues.
 Resuming

-, and the second financial literacy
+7 financial literacy

-Dombol a sud sout education
+education

 Rentals and rent- Need to define better, DHHL wants to expand

 to-own clarify process outreach, education

 for applicants - may

 need more staff

-Cole holas and/or funding.
+and/or funding.

 Self help housing, Use volunteers to DHHL is looking into

 volunteering develop lands, do it how best to increase

 ourselves, more variety affordability of

 with owner builder, DHHL housing types -

-0 puts in infrastructure owner builder is one
+.
+A. puts in infrastructure owner builder is one

-Time and all little first. of the options
+first. of the options

 Financial literacy Need to revamp HOAP Revamping and

 & preparedness program restarting the

-1 940 homeownership
+homeownership

-financial readiness
+-35- financial readiness

-Tond commissisting program
+program

 Land acquisitions Acquire more land for Acquisitions are a

 & exchanges res and ag key component of the

-Dec expende and implementation plan
+implementation plan

-Ag awards and use Make ag parks, acquire Revival of ag
+Ag awards and use of farm lots Make ag parks, acquire Revival of ag

-of farm lots on Windward side, program will help
+OF TATE TOUS on Windward side, program will help

-Constitution of the contract o terrace steep lands. implement
+Special District terrace steep lands. implement

-Special District Why is mixed use part of Definition covers
+includes mixed use Why is mixed use part of Definition covers

-includes mixed use Special District?
+Incrudes mixed use Special District?
 I'm existing uses that

 worried that someone don't fit neatly

 8 will interpret that as into the other

 commercial development. designations, not

-new commercial uses.

-Community Need columbarium, There is a need for
+Community Need columbarium, new commercial uses.

-amenities and immersion school; raise cemeteries and
+amenities and immersion school; raise There is a need for

-facilities fees for Community uses columbaria in some
+facilities fees for Community uses cemeteries and

+Lees for community uses columbaria in some

 areas, also schools.

 DHHL reexamining

-} lease rent
+lease rent

-8 structure.
+structure.